 As a child, the playground was my sanctuary, and having spent time with these children I know how much joy they would obtain from it too.
 The money we have raised will help 17000 ft Foundation bring another two playgrounds to remote villages in Ladakh.
 Though I may not be able to see it, I can already picture the smiles that would light up their faces, and I hope that the joy they get from the playground is a hundred times more than the joy I get from just thinking about it.

 I’m your average seventeen-year old girl from New Delhi studying in the 12th grade at The Shri Ram School, Moulsari.
-I volunteered during my last two summer vacations in Ladakh, Jammu and Kashmir, teaching children in the schools of remote villages through the 17000 ft Foundation.
+I volunteered during my last three summer vacations in Ladakh, Jammu and Kashmir, teaching children in the schools of remote villages through the 17000 ft Foundation.
 It was the most life changing experience, and the childrens’ amazing reactions and responses made even the occasional accompanying altitude sickness worth it.